 - “TOMRA has significantly strengthened its sustainability strategies.“

-The Green Bond Framework, Cicero Shades of Green Second Opinion, and Terms are available on the TOMRA website here.
+Read more about the Green Bond Framework, Cicero Shades of Green Second Opinion, and Terms on TOMRA Dept Financing.